Tokenism or table stakes?

 It might sound like I am advocating against symbolic gestures of low substantial impact.
 That is not at all the case.
 I am, rather, dissecting how we disagree about them.
 That does not presuppose the outcome is that “all symbolic stuff is bad”.

-3.1 Acknowledgement of country
+3.1 Worked example: Acknowledgement of country

-Worked example: The emerging Australian workplace tradition of Acknowledgement of Country has been negotiated as a symbolic gesture in a reasonably coherent way.
+The emerging Australian workplace tradition of Acknowledgement of Country has been negotiated as a symbolic gesture in a reasonably coherent way.
 It is something that almost no-one has claimed will directly improve, say, aboriginal employment outcomes, including its advocates.
 First Nations people rarely argue that it will make that kind of difference.
 They typically communicate that this particular symbolic gesture is one of high cultural importance but make no claims about direct benefits.2 You can disagree about whether to do it or not, but at least you will be arguing the same issue in this case.

-The trade-off analysis is, tragically, more favourable in this case since the median level of access to opportunity for indigenous people in Australia is so disastrous that typical workplace interventions are clearly inadequate.
+The trade-off analysis is IMO, tragically, more favourable in this case since the median level of access to opportunity for indigenous people in Australia is so disastrous that typical workplace interventions are clearly inadequate.
 The problem is extremely big and the complexity is clear to everyone.
 If First Nations people have been typically so excluded and beaten down that many are completely excluded from the workplace, then a gesture like this, which is low on effective benefit, is not beating out many superior alternatives, at this price point.
 I estimate it is about 20 hours of attention that goes into this ritual each week at my organisation; is there a better use of this effort?

 3.2 I am not the target audience